corincharman/NaV_1.7_LoF/README.md

 # NaV_1.7_LoF
-R script for the analysis of NaV1.7 gain-of-function variants on pain in the UK Biobank
+R script for the analysis of heterozygous NaV1.7 loss-of-function variants on pain in the UK Biobank